hrz1365/EC_project/README.md

 # Scripts
 ## R scripts
-- **ancillary_functions.R**: An script that contains several functions used in the model.
+- **ancillary_functions.R**: The script that contains several functions used in the model.
 These functions are:
-  - aggregate_raster: A function to generate 1KM rasters from 100m rasters.
+  - aggregate_raster: The function to generate 1KM rasters from 100m rasters.
-  - generate_features: A function to generate feature points and the initial feature space.
+  - generate_features: The function to generate feature points and the initial feature space.
 The number of points in the vector feature file corresponds to the number of observations.
   - read_ml_outpus:
   - generate_ml_raster:
-- **cons_features.R**: An script to generate feature space based on buffers of time-invariant attributes such as elevation, slope, land mask, etc. The template data-frames and vector points for the feature space are first created by this script using the generate_features function.
+- **cons_features.R**: The script to generate feature space based on buffers of time-invariant attributes such as elevation, slope, land mask, etc. The template data-frames and vector points for the feature space are first created by this script using the generate_features function.
 Therefore, this function should be run before other R scripts.
 In general, this script does the following for a given country:
   - Read the first level admin area (JRC provided) and project it to Mollweide.
   - Read the time-invariant rasters (e.g., elevation and land mask) and extract them to the boundary.
   - Generate slope raster based on elevation.